kennylomax/TutorialsAsCode/journeys/TutorialAsCode_0.1_Template/README.md

 ## Launch your website

-Run your website
+Run your website in the background:

 ```commands
 node mysupercoolwebsite.js &
 ```

+## Click the button in the website

-## Confirm you can see and click the button in the website, and that the button invokes your API..
+Click the button in the website and confirm that you see your name appear.

 ```clickpath:confirmThatYouSeeYourName
 https://localhost:3000 -> ClickMe -> confirmThatYouSeeYourName :)